Data Privacy Policy

 If you would like to receive the newsletter offered on the website, we require an e-mail address from you as well as information that allows us to check that you are the owner of the specified e-mail address and that you agree to receive the newsletter.
 Further data will not be collected or will only be collected on a voluntary basis.
 For the processing of the newsletter, we use service providers who are described below.

-Your consent also includes the right to monitor, with the help of measures such as individualised links or reloaded graphics, whether you read the newsletter, follow the references listed there or which parts of it arouse your interest, in order to design our newsletters more effectively and, if necessary, to be able to remind you to read them if you do not appear to have opened a newsletter.
+Only if we expressly and separately point this out when you register does your consent also include the right to observe predefined actions in the newsletters through measures such as individualized links or reloaded graphics, for example whether you read the newsletter, buy something, follow the links listed there (conversion rate), or which parts of it you are interested in, in order to make our newsletters more effective and to be able to remind you to read them if you do not appear to have opened a newsletter.
+If necessary, we also individualize newsletters according to various categories of interest, such as age, gender, place of residence, if you have pro-vided this data.

-Insofar as we send you advertising letters from own research or address sellers that are not based on your documented consent, the legal basis is Art.
-6 I f) and Recital 47 GDPR with the legitimate interest of advertising that we have carefully checked whether, under German law, the criteria of presumed consent pursuant to Section 7 of German UWG are met.
+Insofar as we send you advertising letters from own research or address sellers that are not based on your docu-mented consent, the legal basis is the legitimate interest of advertising that we have carefully checked whether, under German law, the criteria of presumed consent pursuant to Section 7 of German UWG are met.
 The additional methods of analysis just mentioned are then omitted.
 You can object to this use of your data at any time.

 7.1 SendGrid (Twilio)